MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/marketing-settings.md

 We recommend that you include a privacy banner on all your landing pages.
 This will let your customers know that you take their privacy seriously and might also be required in some jurisdictions.
 Use the following settings in the **Privacy Banner** section to create and enable your privacy banner:

-- **Include privacy banner**: Choose **Yes** to enable this feature; choose **No** to disable it.
+- **Insert privacy banner**: Choose **Yes** to enable this feature; choose **No** to disable it.
 When the privacy banner is enabled, the text and link defined in the other settings in this section will be added to each new marketing page that you create.
 The banner will also be added to any existing page that you open for editing; however, it won't be added to pages that are already published because these are read-only.
 - **Privacy banner text**: Enter a summary of your privacy policy here.
-- **Privacy policy URL**: We recommend that you provide a detailed privacy policy somewhere on your own organization's website.
+- **Privacy policy link URL**: We recommend that you provide a detailed privacy policy somewhere on your own organization's website.
 If you have such a page, enter its full URL here.
-- **Privacy policy link text**: This text is placed under the **Privacy banner text**, and creates a link to the **Privacy policy URL** you specified.
+- **Privacy policy link text**: This text is placed under the **Privacy banner text**, and creates a link to the **Privacy policy link URL** you specified.
 Enter a short string of text that tells users what to expect, such as "Click here to read our complete privacy policy."

-### Set hosting defaults

-Settings in the **Hosting Defaults** section control how your landing pages are hosted in [!INCLUDE[pn-microsoftcrm](../includes/pn-microsoftcrm.md)].
-The following settings are available:

-- **Portal**: Identifies the portal website where all new marketing pages will be published while the current configuration record is active.
-This defaults to the portal that was provisioned for you when you signed up for [!INCLUDE[pn-microsoftcrm](../includes/pn-microsoftcrm.md)], but you can choose another if you have one.
-If you change this, pages that you've already published will remain on their current portal, but new pages will go to the new portal.
-- **Default Language**: Sets the default language to use in the portal.

 ### Configure how incoming form data is matched to existing records